Summary

 eij = LeakyReLU(aT · [zi ∥ zj])

-[zi ∥ zj] ∈ ℝ2F' - Shared attention vector: A learnable weight vector
+[zi ∥ zj] ∈ ℝ2F'. - Shared attention vector: a learnable weight vector

 Step Three: Softmax Normalization Across Neighbors